kognise/obsidian-aviation/AIM/05 Air Traffic Procedures/02 Departure Procedures.md

         <em>**NOTE-**</em>

-        <em>ODPs are normally designed to terminate within thes[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.177   Minimum altitudes for IFR operations.|14 CFR 91.177]]mitations, however, some ODPs will contain routes that may exceed 25/46 NM; these routes will ensure obstacle protection until reaching the end of the ODP.</em>
+        <em>ODPs are normally designed to terminate within these distance limitations, however, some ODPs will contain routes that may exceed 25/46 NM; these routes will ensure obstacle protection until reaching the end of the ODP.</em>

         </div>
     4. Obstacles that are located within 1 NM of the DER and penetrate the 40:1 OCS are referred to as “low, close-in obstacles.”
 The standard required obstacle clearance (ROC) of 48 feet per NM to clear these obstacles would require a climb gradient greater than 200 feet per NM for a very short distance, only until the aircraft was 200 feet above the DER.
 To eliminate publishing an excessive climb gradient, the obstacle AGL/MSL height and location relative to the DER is noted in the “Take-off Minimums and (OBSTACLE) Departure Procedures” section of a given Terminal Procedures Publication (TPP) booklet.